CleverCloud/doc.clever-cloud.com/administrate/cron.md

 … # Your part here
 ```

-## Standard Output & Error
+## Logs collection

-Everything coming from stdout & stderr is forwarded to syslog and is available in the console logs.
+Everything coming from stdout & stderr is forwarded to our logs collection system and is available in the web console / CLI logs.